LLM vs Generative AI vs Agentic AI: What’s the Difference?

 Utilizing Generative AI In Your Business

-If you’re an enterprise wondering how you can use advanced AI technologies such as generative AI language models for applications like customer service, schedule a demo to see what the Quiq platform can offer you!
+Quiq is the leader in enterprise agentic AI for CX.
+If you’re an enterprise wondering how you can use advanced AI technologies such as agentic AI, generative AI, and large language models for applications like customer service, schedule a demo to see what the Quiq platform can offer you!

 A Deep Dive on Large Language Models—And What They Mean For You